xmos/sw_usb_audio/app_usb_aud_xk_u8_2c/README.rst

 - One two-position switch for software use

+- Two LED's for software use

-Note, DSD required driver and/or player support.
+Note, DSD requires driver and/or player support.

 Known Issues
 ............